What are Microservices on AKS

 In this article, we will look into the following topics

-1. What does Microservices mean?
+1. What do Microservices mean?

 2. What is a Service Mesh?